WillEngler/willengler.github.io/content/Nontechnical/good-boy.md

 ### Settlers and Wanderers

 A few days before I left Pittsburgh, I had a conversation with a friend that typified a common fear of my friends in their young 20's.
-He had been graduated earlier than I did and had been working a job at a big corporation.
+He graduated earlier than I did and had been working a job at a big corporation.
 I enjoyed listening to him vent about kafkaesque weeks when he couldn't do actual work, outrageously wasteful projects, etc..
 He worried that he might some day be content to step on the assembly line, to stay at a job he dislikes because it pays pretty well,